The Rules of Admission to the Bar of the Vermont Supreme Court set out three paths to admission to the Vermont bar:

 Character and Fitness Committee Review

-Once your application is either approved by the Board of Bar Examiners (for admission by transferred UBE score or admission without examination) or you pass the UBE (for admission by examination), and your character and fitness report is received from the NCBE, your application is forwarded to the Character and Fitness Committee for character and fitness review.
+Once your application is either approved by the Board of Bar Examiners (for admission by transferred UBE score or admission without examination) or you pass the UBE (for admission by examination), your character and fitness report is received from the NCBE, and you have met all other admission requirements (such as graduation from law school or obtaining a passing MPRE score), your application is forwarded to the Character and Fitness Committee for character and fitness review.
 It is your burden to demonstrate to the Committee that you possess the necessary moral character and fitness for admission to the bar.
 You will be notified of the Committee’s decision.

 If the Character and Fitness Committee does not certify your character and fitness upon initial review, an evidentiary hearing is held before a panel of the Committee in accordance with Rules 16(e)(2) and 17 of the Rules of Admission.

 Supreme Court Approval

 Once you have been certified by the Character and Fitness Committee, and we receive proof of an eligible passing MPRE score (for examination and transferred UBE applicants), your name is placed on the Board of Bar Examiner’s next motion for admission to the Vermont Supreme Court.
 The Supreme Court considers motions for admission at its monthly administrative meetings.
 If the Supreme Court approves the Board of Bar Examiner’s motion, you will be invited to join the bar.